-The name of this organization shall be the Student Assembly of Cornell University (herein after referred to as the Assembly).
+7 The name of this organization shall be the Student Assembly of Cornell University (herein after referred to as the SA).

-9 ARTICLE II: OBJECT
+8 ARTICLE II: OBJECT

-- 10 The object of this assembly shall be to effect more extensive involvement in campus governance in the undergraduate - student body.
-This is accomplished by charging the assembly with the authority and the responsibility to examine any - 12 matters which involve the interests or concern the welfare of the student community and to make proposals concerning - those issues to the appropriate officers or decision-making bodies of the University.
+9 The object of this assembly shall be to effect more extensive involvement in campus governance in the undergraduate student body.
+This is accomplished by charging the assembly with the authority and the responsibility to examine any matters which involve the interests or concern the welfare of the student community and to make proposals concerning those issues to the appropriate officers or decision-making bodies of the University.

-ARTICLE III: AUTHORITY AND RESPONSIBILITY
+13 ARTICLE III: AUTHORITY AND RESPONSIBILITY

-Section 1: Legislative Authority Over Policies
+14 Section 1: Legislative Authority Over Policies

-The Assembly will have legislative authority over the policies of the Department of Campus Life and the Office of the Dean of Students, and will have the authority to review the budgets and actions of said departments.
-Additionally, the Assembly will have authority over its own policies and operations.
-Finally, no proposal of the Assembly shall be altered in any way without the prior consent of the Student Assembly Executive Board or the Student Assembly.
-If approved by the Student Assembly Executive Board, the alteration must be made public at the next regularly scheduled meeting.
+The SA will have legislative authority over the policies of the Department of Campus Life and the Office of the Dean of Students, and will have the authority to review the budgets and actions of said departments.
+Additionally, the SA will have authority over its own policies and operations.
+Finally, no proposal of the SA shall be altered in any way

-- A. The Assembly shall by majority vote have the authority to require at any time information directly from a department or a specific individual within that department concerning the budget, policies, or actions of said department.
-The request for this information shall be made in the form of legislation at an Assembly meeting. - B. Should a request be refused, the Assembly by simple majority vote may request the information be given to the Vice President for Student and Campus Life who shall forward it to the Assembly.
-The Vice President for Student and Campus Life shall act unless otherwise directed by the President of the University, pursuant to Article 3, Section 6.
+- without the prior consent of the SA Executive Board or the SA.
+If approved by the SA Executive Board, the alteration must be made public at the next regularly scheduled meeting.
+A. The SA shall by majority vote have the authority to require at any time information directly from a - A. The SA shall by majority vote have the authority to require at any time information directly from a department or a specific individual within that department concerning the budget, policies, or actions of said department.
+The request for this information shall be made in the form of legislation at a SA meeting. - B. Should a request be refused, the SA by simple majority vote may request the information be given to the Vice President for Student and Campus Life who shall forward it to the SA.
+The Vice President for Student and Campus Life shall act unless otherwise directed by the President of the University, pursuant to Article 3, Section 6. - Charter of the Cornell University Student Assembly as Amended February 29, 2024 Page 1 of 28